 Roy Sakamamoto: Mele Kalikimaka!
 Happy Holidays everybody.!

-Betty Sakamoto: Hau’oli Makahiki Hou!
+BS: Hau’oli Makahiki Hou!

-Betty Sakamoto: Thank you Danny Couch.
+BS: Thank you Danny Couch.
 Aloha.